skellis46/slipbox/improvisation and the threshold of the self.md

 + a lens that names loss of subject–object structure
 + not an explanation, not a telos (it neither explains the practice nor gives it a direction.
 It names something that can appear without being caused and without being aimed for.
 As soon as it is treated as either, it collapses into seeking, optimisation, or narrative closure.)

+### the evidence

 not evidence that it is not NDA, but just that evidence indicates could be other things. this is evidential underdetermination (see https://chatgpt.com/share/6a704f96-6df8-83ed-bd47-134dd52a1d80)

+### so what is definitely happening?

+- reduced sense of agency
+- less or ceased cognitive chatter

+- where do epistemic limits go in this new format? and the bias towards movement?

 - does it feel different from flow?